 I know that if I was somewhere else, I wouldn’t be getting the same types of opportunities in research or in performance, and the fact that they just continue to get better and better makes me all the more glad to be at Bucknell.

-Starting in fall 2017, Colleen will pursue a master's of music degree in vocal performance at the Peabody Conservatory of The Johns Hopkins University in Baltimore, Md.
+Updated June 9, 2017: Colleen will pursue a master's of music degree in vocal performance at the Peabody Conservatory of The Johns Hopkins University in Baltimore, Md.
+During Commencement, Colleen received the Bucknell Prize in Music and the Bucknell Prize in Neuroscience.
+Congratulations, Colleen!

 "I was hugely involved in music — specifically singing — all throughout high school, but I never really had the desire to be "the struggling musician."
 I was the type of student that was interested in everything, so I didn't want to constrain myself to one field.
 I was looking for a way to stay as involved with as many of my interests as possible during college, and one day I read an article about music cognition — how your brain processes music — and it lit that proverbial spark in me.
 It was such a cool feeling.
 So I figured that going to a place where I could pursue music alongside psychology or neuroscience would probably be my best bet, and that led me here.